multiplex/multiplex.js/README.md

 ````

-The following example demonstrates the use of `iterator protocol` in a `Set` to create an `Enumerable`:
+The following example demonstrates the use of `iterator protocol` in a `Set` to create an `Iterable`:

 *(`String`, `Array`, `TypedArray`, `Map` and `Set` are all built-in JavaScript iterables, because the prototype objects of them all have an `@@iterator` method.)*